 Top 4 virtual event ideas

 The key to running sensational virtual events is in recognizing their value and utilizing it to meet your institution’s needs.
 They’re an opportunity to deliver a unique experience, totally separate from your offline events, and they should be handled as such.

 The greatest draw is that they’re completely accessible.
 Unlike a traditional event that attracts anyone from within travel distance, a virtual event can bring in students from across the world – including countries you may never have recruited from before.

 Western University hosted their Virtual Fall Preview Day on Unibuddy Live with a showing akin to one of their in-person events and more students from beyond a two-hour driving radius than ever before.
-The event was also followed up with more applications by the start of the new year than they the year prior with an increase in first-choice selections.
+The event was also followed by more applications in the start of the new year than the year prior with an increase in first-choice selections.

 Going digital also gives universities the ability to curate a personalized experience.
 Large-scale visit days are a full solution, no doubt.
 But students may feel bombarded by information that doesn’t apply to them on an individual level.

 With that in mind, here are some virtual event ideas you can run to start taking peer-to-peer online, and how you can run them.

 Q&As for specific schools or majors are a great opportunity to get your future students online with a department head or faculty member for an informal chat about what to expect when they start.